SRvSaha/CoWinVaccineSlotFinder/README.md

 It's a simple Cross-Platform Console Application being developed using .NET Core 3.1, WinForms and C#.

+*_Currently, application is bundled as Single Executable EXE with Runtime included.
+However, it will only work on Windows Machines now_*

-Therefore, to run the application, the following things are needed:
+In General, to run the application, the following things are needed:
 - Windows 7 SP2 or higher where .NET Core 3.1 Runtime is supported
 - [.NET Core 3.1 Runtime](https://dotnet.microsoft.com/download/dotnet/3.1/runtime)
-- *FOR DEVELOPERS* [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-3.1.408-windows-x64-installer) is required
+- *FOR DEVELOPERS TO BUILD/MODIFY* [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-3.1.408-windows-x64-installer) is required

-*_Currently, application is bundled as Single Executable with Runtime Included.
-However, it will only work on Windows Machines now_*

 Currently, searching using the the [calenderByDistrict API](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/Appointment%20Availability%20APIs/calendarByDistrict) and [calendarByPin API](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-protected-v2#/Vaccination%20Appointment%20APIs/calendarByPin) are integrated to get all the available slots in a particular district and to book the slot on First-Come-First-Serve Basis, the
  [appointmentSchedule API](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-protected-v2#/Vaccination%20Appointment%20APIs/schedule) is used.

-We have got endpoints of both the Public and Protected APIs from APISetu, but a general observation was the Public APIs return stale data as caching is done for around 30 minutes and there is API trolling of 100 requests/5 minutes from 1 IP Address.
+We have got endpoints of both the Public and Protected APIs from APISetu, but a general observation was the Public APIs return stale data as caching is done for around 30 minutes and there is API throttling of 100 requests/5 minutes from 1 IP Address.

 Since the slots are gone literally in seconds, so I had to use the Protected APIs for the application.